Mickjr/Database_Queries/README.md

 ORDER BY EMP_ID;</pre>

 #################################################################################
-Displaying data for a given condition and sorting the output on multiple columns, one column sorted in reverse order:
+<h2>Displaying data for a given condition and sorting the output on multiple columns,
+one column sorted in reverse order:</h2>
 #################################################################################
 <pre>SELECT EMP_ID, LAST_NAME
 FROM EMPLOYEE_TBL